andyguestysj/prog03/_docs/topics/2-c/intro-c.md

 ## Exercises

- <iframe title="Hello World in C" height="400px" width="100%" src="https://repl.it/@andyguest/HelloWorld?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+ <iframe title="Hello World in C" height="400px" width="100%" src="https://replit.com/@andyguest/HelloWorld?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-1. In the repl.it box above, compile and execute the code by pressing <i class="fa fa-play" aria-hidden="true">
+1. In the replit.com box above, compile and execute the code by pressing <i class="fa fa-play" aria-hidden="true">
 2. Compile and execute the code using the command line as described above.

 ### The *ls* Command